 Over the past year, worms and viruses have caused tremendous harm to networks around the world.
 To minimize future damage from fast-moving malware, you need to prepare your incident-response team in advance.

-- incident handling capabilities.
+- Plan around-the-clock incident handling capabilities.
 Regardless of your organization's size, have at least one member of your IT or security staff, who is well versed in handling worms and viruses, available 24x7x365 via pager.
 So that one person isn't burdened all of the time, rotate the pager between individuals on a regular schedule.

 - Distribute the incident-response pager number to your help desk and network management personnel.
 Publish a list of suspicious events that should trigger a call to the handler, such as an unexpected spike in network traffic, numerous IDS events or a rash of virus alerts.